How Protern Works

 Protern connects video and performance data so coaches and athletes can see where time is gained or lost and why.

-This page shows the day-to-day workflow most teams use: capture runs and video during training, then sync, link, review, and share after the session.
+The day-to-day workflow is simple: capture runs and video during training, then sync, link, review, and share as part of normal use.

 How it works at a glance

-From first run to review, it follows the same steps every day.
+From first run to review, the same simple process repeats every training day.

 1. Collect data and video

 Athletes start their sensors during warm-up.
-Coaches film with a phone using Protern Video, or film with a video camera using a TimeLink or Protern Clock.
+Coaches film with Protern Video on a phone, or with a video camera connected to a TimeLink or Protern Clock.

 2. Sync sensors and set splits

-After training, sync sensor data into Protern using Protern Sync (phone or computer).
-Then set the timing splits to get course times.
+After training, sync sensor data into Protern using Protern Sync on a phone or computer.
+Then set the timing splits to generate course times.

 3. Link video automatically

-Protern matches athletes and run data to video automatically, so there is no file renaming and hunting for videos.
+Protern matches athletes and run data to video automatically, so there is no file renaming or hunting for videos.
+Videos are prepared in the background and become available without manual exporting or sending.

 4. Review and share

-Coaches and athletes review runs in Protern Video, Protern Web, or Protern Sync, and everything is available across all devices.
+Coaches and athletes review runs in Protern Video, Protern Web, or Protern Sync.
+When sharing settings are enabled, videos appear automatically for athletes and remain consistent across devices.

 Step 1: Collect data and video during training